Zoran Music. The Braglia Collection

 Marchth 30 - July 1st, 2017

-Over sixty works of art of the painter and draughtsman Anton Zoran Music (1909-2005) will be exhibited from March 30th to July 1st, 2017.
+Over sixty works of art of the painter and draughtsman Anton Zoran Music (1909-2005) have been exhibited.

 Of Slovenian descent, Music attended the Academy of Fine Arts in Zagreb, embracing in particular the artistic sensibility of Klimt, Schiele, Goya, El Greco and the French impressionist paintings.